boutiques/boutiques/GETTING_STARTED.md

   -   `IMGNAME=$(ls $HOME/boutiques_example1_test*.simg)`
   -   `mv ${IMGNAME} ./boutiques-example1-test.simg`
   -   Your directory should now contain a ~70MB file called `boutiques_example1_test.simg`.
+-   Once the Docker image is built, convert it to an Apptainer image.
+Again, from within the base directory:
+  -   Note: skip the following steps if you do not have Apptainer installed.
+  -   `apptainer build boutiques_example1_test.sif docker-daemon://boutiques/example1:test`
+  -   Your directory should now contain a ~70MB file called `boutiques_example1_test.sif`.

 ## 5. Try it out!

 -   Run `pytest` in the base directory to run all tests